-Which source is used for Gross Domestic Product?
+Which data source is used for Gross Domestic Product?

-The GRD expresses all data as a percentage of GDP in LCU, which we express as % GDP in constant 2015 USD, taken from the World Development Indicators (last updated 29th June 2023), to produce a GR per capita in constant 2015 USD.
+The GRD expresses all data as a percentage of GDP in LCU, which we express as % GDP in constant 2015 USD, taken from the World Development Indicators (last updated October 2024) to produce a GR per capita in constant 2015 USD.